lab11/powerblade/data_collection/waveform_visualization/README.md

 Data is not typically saved by this script, but can be saved with the `--save` flag.
 Results are stored in the `data/` directory and are named sequentially.

+## Unique Waveforms

+Instead of collecting continuous waveforms, this script can be configured to only collect 'unique' waveforms with the `--unique` flag.